Chinese Century: Economic growth and debt

 The People's Republic of China was the only major economy that reported growth in 2020, during the COVID-19 pandemic.
 The economy of China expanded by 2.3% while the U.S. economy and the eurozone are expected to have shrunk by 3.6% and 7.4% respectively.
 China's share of the global GDP rose to 16.8%, while the U.S. economy accounted for 22.2% of global GDP in 2020.
 By the end of 2024, however, the Chinese economy is expected to be smaller than what was previously projected, while the U.S. economy is expected to be larger, according to the International Monetary Fund's 2021 report on the global economic outlook.

 China's increased lending has been primarily driven by its desire to increase economic growth as fast as possible.
 The performance of local government officials has for decades been evaluated almost entirely on their ability to produce economic growth.
 Amanda Lee reports in the South China Morning Post that "as China’s growth has slowed, there are growing concerns that many of these debts are at risk of default, which could trigger a systemic crisis in China’s state-dominated financial system".

-Diana Choyleva of Enodo Economics predicts that China's debt ratio will soon surpass that of Japan at the peak of its crisis.
+Diana Choyleva of Enodo Economics predicted in 2021 that China's debt ratio will soon surpass that of Japan at the peak of its crisis.
 Choyleva argues "For evidence that Beijing realizes it is drowning in debt and needs a lifebuoy, look no further than the government's own actions.
 It is finally injecting a degree of pricing discipline into the corporate bond market and it is actively encouraging foreign investors to help finance the reduction of a huge pile of bad debt."